kocabiyik/aws-ml/ec2.md

 Why using a load balancer?
 * Spreading load to multiple instances
 * Expose a single point of access
-* Seamlessly handle downsteams in the instances.
+* Seamlessly handle downsteam in the instances.
 * Do regular health checks.
-If the response is not 200, then LB does't forward traffic to unhealthy instance.
+If the response is not 200, then LB doesn't forward traffic to unhealthy instances.
 * Enforce stickiness
 * High availability across AZ.
 * Separate public traffic from private.

-3 types:
+Three types:
 - Classic Load Balancing
 - Application Load Balancing
 - Network Load Balancing